chrdavis/chrdavis.github.io/_posts/2019-7-6-hacking-a-mitsubishi-heat-pump-Part-2.md

 ![Setup - MQTT](/assets/images/SetupHP3.jpg)

 Enter the required information.
 Note that the host address is the ip address that Home Assistant is running on.
+Also note - for the friendly name DO NOT INCLUDE SPACES!
+Home Assistant has issues finding devices over MQTT that have spaces in them.

 Click "Save & Reboot"